JPM4/prep-work/coding-test-1/basic-concepts.md

 * Know how to create one.
 * Know how to access and set an element of the array.
 * Know how to add elements to the end of an array.
-* Know how to find the number of elements in an array
+* Know how to find the number of elements in an array.

 Arrays are lists of items.
 You can create an empty array like this